ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 }
 ```

-## Accessing the CKEditor 5 Editor API from the Angular Component
+## Accessing the CKEditor 5 Editor

 The `<ckeditor>` component will provide all the functionality needed for most use cases.
-In cases where access to the full CKEditor 5 API is needed it is easy to access with an additional step.
+In cases where access to the full CKEditor 5 API is needed it is easy to access the editor with an additional step.

-To do this create a template reference variable pointing the `<ckeditor>` component:
+To do this create a template reference variable `#editor` pointing the `<ckeditor>` component:

 ```html
 <ckeditor #editor [editor]="Editor" ...></ckeditor>
 ```

-Then get the `<ckeditor>` component with the usage of decorated `@ViewChild` variable and access the editor instance when needed:
+Then get the `<ckeditor>` component using a property decorated by `@ViewChild( 'editor' )` and access the editor instance when needed:

 ```ts
 @Component()